War on Everyone: Plot

 Terry Monroe and Bob Bolaño, two corrupt cops, return to the Albuquerque police force after being suspended for assaulting a racist coworker.
 Bolaño and Monroe regularly assault, rob and extort criminals, accept bribes, and take drugs.
 While surveilling small time thieves, the two come to believe Jimmy Harris, a local criminal, is planning a heist.
 They contact one of Harris' former associates, Reggie, and coerce him into revealing information by threatening to falsely arrest him.
 Reggie and his friend, Irishman Pádraic Power, identify Clifford Reynard, a getaway driver, and tell them Harris' girlfriend, Jackie Hollis, used to dance at a strip club owned by Russell Birdwell.
 Birdwell, though suspicious, reveals Hollis' address.
 After bursting into Harris' house and knocking him out, they extort several expensive possessions.

-Meanwhile, Birdwell tells his boss, James Mangan, a knighted British businessman who is in charge of the heist, that the cops have been asking about Hollis.
+Meanwhile, Birdwell tells his boss, James Mangan, an ennobled British businessman who is in charge of the heist, that the cops have been asking about Hollis.
 Mangan tells Birdwell to intimidate both Hollis and the cops.
 Monroe returns to Hollis and gives her a replacement television.
 After flirting with each other, they have sex and begin seeing each other.
 While staking out Reynard's house to extort him, too, they hear a scream.
 In the house, they find that Reynard's wife has murdered him, though she is too hysterical to explain why.
 Irritated, the cops attempt to quiet her while they consider their next step.
 Reynard's teenage son flees, but they are unable to catch him.
 After a nightmare, Monroe becomes concerned and searches the city for the missing boy.
 As he does this, Birdwell scares Bolaño's wife by smashing the window of her shop as she talks to Hollis.